 Welcome!

 Congratulations on your acceptance to Embry-Riddle Aeronautical University!
-Whether you are transferring in from another U.S. university or traveling to the U.S. for the first time, as an international student there is much you need to do to prepare for your first semester at Embry-Riddle.
+Whether you are transferring in from another U.S. university or traveling to the U.S. for the first time, as an international student there are many steps you need to complete in preparation for your first semester at Embry-Riddle.

 Next Steps After Admission